ManageIQ/guides/providers/dev-guide.md

 # Common Tasks
 Rather than trying to describe each part separately as before, here we would like to focus on some common tasks and provide a link to
-PRs/commits that did that in the past.
+PRs/commits that did so in the past.

 ## Creating new Models and Migrations
 As mentioned above, there is a scaffolding helper for creating the migrations.
-The db knows its current version, so if there is a new migration that hasn't been applied, it will apply it when running `rake db:migrate`.
-In case, there was anything wrong with the migration, one can go back and undo it by `rake db:rollback`, change the migration file and try again.
+The database knows its current version, so if there is a new migration that hasn't been applied, it will get applied when running `rake db:migrate`.
+In case there was anything wrong with the migration, one can go back and undo it by `rake db:rollback`, change the migration file and try again.

 [documentation](http://edgeguides.rubyonrails.org/active_record_migrations.html)